Mojkan/Portfolio/Projects/Game Engine/README.md

 Below, you can read about the engine, which I have divided into different sections: engine structure and architecture, game objects and components, scenes, optimizations and extras.

-VIEW THE FULL PROJECT FILES HERE!:
+VIEW THE FULL PROJECT FILES HERE!

-DOWNLOAD THE PROTOTYPE GAME HERE!:
+DOWNLOAD THE PROTOTYPE GAME HERE!

 ## Core features